 God’s offer to settle the land prepared fell to the next generation.

 He would drive out the enemies they’d face

 They were, however, to live lives set apart from the influences of the nations.

 Christians, too, are called to live in the world . . . but not of it.

-When we assign to Him, in humble surrender,
+When we assign to the Lord, in humble surrender,

 the territory of our hearts,

 By His name, He drives out enemies of pride, immorality, and fear.

 It is a battle hard fought . . .

 By His Spirit, He produces abundant fruit in barren places—